Essay Topic Hub

 Research Paper Doctorate

-Manual therapy techniques and clinical applications
+Manual therapy techniques in athletic training and rehabilitation

 Manual therapy is regarded as one of the traditional methods of treatments in the field of medicine and includes all types of message, mobilization, manipulation and traction.
 (Geffen, 2003) Etymologically manual…